3052/dash/internal/dash/readme.md

    - `$Number%08d$`
    - `$Number%09d$`
    - `$RepresentationID$`
-30. add method to replace SegmentTemplate@media
+29. add method to replace SegmentTemplate@media
    - `$RepresentationID$`
    - `$Time$`
-31. SegmentTemplate@startNumber is 1 if missing
+30. SegmentTemplate@startNumber is 1 if missing
-32. SegmentTemplate@timescale is 1 if missing
+31. SegmentTemplate@timescale is 1 if missing
-33. Period@duration is MPD@mediaPresentationDuration if missing
+32. Period@duration is MPD@mediaPresentationDuration if missing
-34. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
+33. add method to get `Time` values from SegmentTimeline
-35. add method to get `Number` values from SegmentTimeline
+34. add method to get `Number` values from SegmentTimeline
-36. add method to get `Time` values from SegmentTimeline
+35. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
-37. add method to get `Number` values from
+36. add method to get `Number` values from
    Ceil(
       AsSeconds(Period@duration) /
       (SegmentTemplate@duration / SegmentTemplate@timescale)
    )
+37. add a method that returns the SegmentTemplate URLs
+38. use SegmentTemplate@presentationTimeOffset as inital `$Time$`
+39. add method to get `time.Duration`
+   time.ParseDuration(strings.ToLower(
+      strings.TrimPrefix(Period@duration, "PT"),
+   ))
+40. add function to get start and end from range or indexRange